Sroy20/Deep-Learning-Specialization-Notes/README.md

 #### Why does batch normalization work?

 1. Why batch norm works?
-(Reason 1: Scaling of different dimensions to the same range thereby making the optimization contonours more rounded.
-Reason 2: )
+(Reason 1: Scaling of different dimensions to the same range thereby making the optimization contours more rounded.
+Reason 2: makes later layers more robust to weight changes in the earlier layers.
+The later layers face covriate shift.
+The values of their input changes during training.
+BNORM at least keept their mean and std. dev. constant.
+Reason 3.
+Regularization effect.
+Since mean and std. dev. is calculated on a mini-batch, it is noisy.
+This adds some noise on the hidden layer output.
+BNORM offers both multiplicative and additive noise.
+Note that in contrast, dropout only adds multiplicative noise but it is much more powerful.
+Increasing the mini-batch size decreases the regularizing effect.)
+1. What is covariate shift?
+(If we learn X-> y, then if the input or output changes then the classifier has to be retrained.)

+#### Batch norm at test time

+1. Why can't we employ the same method mini-batch method for testing?
+1. How do you handle batch norm during test time?
+(Get an estimate of mean and variance by keeping an exponentially weighted average of the means and variance calculated from all the mini-batches)

+### Multi-class classification